Your cart is currently empty.

 • How much sebum is produced by their skin.

-• Genetics and if they have acne-prone skin.
+• Genetics and if they have blemish-prone skin.

-Consuming lots of cow’s dairy can also lead to elevated levels of DHT.
+Consuming lots of cow’s dairy can also lead to the internal imbalances that cause blemishes.
 This does not mean that cow’s dairy needs to be completely removed from the diet as all foods are OK in moderation.
 If dairy consumption is high, there are many healthy nut-based alternatives.

-The best way to treat teenage acne is by changing your diet and taking a supplement that supports the healthy metabolism of sugars.
+The best way to treat teenage blemishes is by changing your diet and taking a supplement that supports the healthy metabolism of sugars.
+However it's important to speak to your healthcare provider before taking any supplements if you're under 18.

 Diet-wise, it’s most effective to reduce sugars and simple carbohydrates.
 These include the following: